 The life that Jesus came to bring to us is an eternal relationship with the God of the universe.
-This is a relationship that we will experience in eternity in a face-to-face kind of way with God like Adam and Eve did before the fall, but that also brings about a whole new quality of life for us now.
-This eternal life, this relationship with God, is a life that can be full of love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control (Gal.
+Through Jesus we can have an unhindered, face-to-face relationship with God that brings about a whole new quality of life.
+And so Jesus defined eternal life as a relationship with God.
+And this relationship with God, is a life that can be full of love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control (Gal.
 5:22-23).
-It is a life of genuine satisfaction (John 4:14; 6:35).
 It is a life of walking in the joy of obedience and in a freedom in which we are no longer slaves of sin (Rom.
 6:4).

 This is the kind of life that Jesus came to bring us and he says that he wants us to have all of this in abundance.
 I came that they may have life, and have it abundantly - "to the full" as the NIV says it.
 Love to the full.
 Joy to the full.
 Peace to the full.
 Self-control to the full.
 Are you actually experiencing this life, not just in theory, but in reality?
+This is the life Jesus came to bring.